Hexagon-Dev/salary-manager/README.md

 ## Installation
 *  Make sure that you have docker installed.
 *  Execute `docker-compose up`
-*  Go to `localhost` and here you are.
+*  Go to `http://localhost` and here you are.
 ## Permissions management
+To create permissions run: `php artisan db:seed`
-PermissionSeeder creates all the permissions called by table names and permissions called: create, read, update, delete.
+It creates permissions called by table names and permissions called create, read, update, delete.
 Also, it creates 4 roles called: superadmin, admin, user and guest.
 Superadmin has all permissions.
 Guest has no permissions.
 For example to allow access to update skill table, give these permissions: 'update', 'skill'.